terraform-google-modules/terraform-google-kubernetes-engine/autogen/main/README.md

 - You will indeed need sufficient IP space (and compute capacity) to create both node pools

 {% endif %}

+## Kubernetes version lookup

+When `kubernetes_version` is set to `"latest"`, the module resolves the version via the `google_container_engine_versions` data source.
+For **regional** clusters only a region-level lookup is performed.
+For **zonal** clusters a zone-level lookup is used.
+This allows the module to work in environments where the Container API accepts only region-level `location` (e.g. some sovereign or partner clouds).

 ## Compatibility

 This module is meant for use with Terraform 1.3+ and tested using Terraform 1.10+.